pacificclimate/scenarios/data_prep/README.md

 cd $TMPDIR/rat_cmip5_flipped

-for VAR in tasmin tasmax pr;
+for VAR in tasmin tasmax pr sftlf;
 do
   for F in $(find -type f -name "*$VAR*");
   do